microsoft/electionguard-rust/doc/specs/ElectionGuard_2.0_Serialization_Specification.md

 structures and carry aditional requirements.
 While they may be presented to users, that is not their primary purpose.

-### Name-type text fields

-An example of a name-type text field is the `opt_name` field of `GuardianPublicKey` data structure.

-In addition to the general requirements applicable to all text data...

-Name-type text SHOULD:

-* Be human readable and meaningful.
-* Be as concise as practical.

-Name-type text SHOULD NOT:

-* Use `U+00A0 NO-BREAK SPACE` or `U+202F NARROW NO-BREAK SPACE` characters.
-* Contain line break or tab characters.
-* Contain any leading or trailing whitespace characters.
-* Contain contiguous sequences of multiple whitespace characters.

 ### Description-type text fields

 In addition to the general requirements applicable to all text data...